 one or two disasters.

-A digital video installation by Tim Brook in Gallery 2 at M16 Artspace, Griffith ACT
+A digital video installation by Tim Brook and Arne Hanna in Gallery 2 at M16 Artspace, Griffith ACT

 Quiet, contemplative and immersive, Australian Landscapes is a digital video installation that invites your imagination.
 It evokes memories of quiet moments in outback Australia, becoming absorbed in the visual richness of surface details.
 Very slowly, the work reveals a delicacy of detail and a harshness of ground so characteristic of the Australian inland.

 opening 6 pm Thursday 14 June 2018

 Tim combines his photographs with recorded sound and commissioned music.

 He projects slides onto surfaces, blending the slides one after another

 to produce a sequence of slowly changing images.

 is invited to observe not things but relationships between things.

 Meaning appears in the space between the images.